noahehall/theBookOfNoah/0current/aws/0microservices.md

 ## ECS

+- no cost for ec2 launch type, farget has costs for vcpu and memory resources
 - amazon container service
 - cluster: regional grouping of one or more container instances on which you can run task requests; tasks are deployed to clusters
   - template types